solana-labs/solana-bigtable/README.md

 3. Build the ledger tool from the version listed in version.txt
     * `~/solana$ git checkout 50ebc3f4` (can also checkout v1.4.21)
     * `~/solana$ cd ledger-tool && ../cargo build --release`
-        * The cargo script in the solana repo uses the rust version associated with the release to solve backwards comptibility problems.
+        * The cargo script in the solana repo uses the rust version associated with the release to solve backwards compatibility problems.
 4. Check blocks
     * `~/missingBlocks/59183944$ ~/solana/target/release/solana-ledger-tool slot 59437028 -l . | head -n 2`
         * Output should include correct parent & child.
 If you get a SlotNotRooted error see below.